Epyon01P/hasstutorial/README.md

 # hasstutorial
 [![CC BY 4.0][cc-by-shield]][cc-by]

-How to install Home Assistant as a stand-alone Python application on a device running a Debian-based Linux distro, like Raspberry Pi, and make it securely accessible from the internet
+How to install Home Assistant as a stand-alone Python application on a Raspberry PI, or any other device running a Debian-based Linux distro, and make it securely accessible from the internet throug Nginx.

 ## About
-The main focus of this guide is to show you how to install Home Assistant as a stand-alone Python application on a device running a Debian-based Linux distro, add several helpful tools and how make it accessible from the internet in a (pretty) safe way, e.g. to use with the Home Assistant companion app even when you are away from home.
+This guide will show you how to install Home Assistant as a stand-alone Python application on a device running a Debian-based Linux distro, like Raspberry Pi OS, and how make it accessible from the internet in a (pretty) safe way, e.g. to use with the Home Assistant companion app even when you are away from home.
+It will also show you how to install other useful tools and how to maintain and update your Home Assistant.

-It is mainly geared towards Raspberry Pi users, but is usable for other Debian-based distro’s.
-In fact, I use it on my x86 home server running Ubuntu.

 ## Table of contents
 Why run Home Assistant standalone?
 1